-- Minimize the probability that SMUD's transmission and distribution (T&D) system may be the origin or contributing source for the ignition of a wildfire; - Implement a wildfire plan that embraces safety, prevention, mitigation and recovery as a central priority for SMUD; and - Create a WMP that is consistent with state law and objectives.
+- 1. Minimize the probability that SMUD's transmission and distribution (T&D) system may be the origin or contributing source for the ignition of a wildfire; - 2.
+Implement a wildfire mitigation plan that embraces safety, prevention, mitigation and recovery as a central priority for SMUD; and - 3.
+Create a WMP that is consistent with state law and objectives.

-SMUD has evaluated the prudent and cost-effective improvements to its physical assets, operations and training that can help to meet these objectives.
+SMUD has evaluated prudent and cost-effective improvements to its physical assets, operations and training that help meet these objectives.

-The secondary objective of this WMP is to improve the resiliency of SMUD's line standards and construction.
-As part of developing this plan, SMUD assesses new industry practices and technologies that will reduce the likelihood of an interruption (outage frequency) in service and improve the restoration (outage duration) of service.
+The secondary objective of this WMP is to improve the resiliency of SMUD's line construction standards and practices.
+As part of developing this plan, SMUD assesses new industry practices and technologies that will reduce the likelihood of an interruption in service and improve restoration.
 In addition, SMUD reviews available fire investigation reports for fires throughout California to understand root causes that can be addressed.

-This WMP outlines the actions SMUD is taking to reduce the risk of potential wildfire-causing ignitions associated with SMUD's electrical infrastructure.
-This plan outlines the activities and programs that SMUD has put in place to enhance public safety, improve grid reliability and explore new technologies to help reduce overall wildfire ignition risk.
+This WMP outlines the actions SMUD is taking, including exploring new technologies, to reduce the risk of potential wildfire-causing ignitions associated with SMUD's electrical infrastructure, with the objective of. enhancing public safety and improving grid reliability.

-This WMP also addresses customer outreach and communication programs for customers that may be impacted in the unlikely event of a wildfire related de-energization.
-SMUD's long standing and continued cooperation with local agencies are also discussed and outlined.
+This WMP also outlines customer outreach and communication programs for customers that may be impacted in the unlikely event of a wildfire related de-energization.
+SMUD's long standing and continued cooperation with local agencies are also outlined.

-This WMP also provides methodologies to measure the effectiveness of specific wildfire mitigation strategies and how those strategies measurably reduce the risk of catastrophic wildfire.
+This WMP provides methodologies to measure the effectiveness of specific wildfire mitigation strategies and how those strategies measurably reduce the risk of catastrophic wildfire.
 Where a particular action, program component, or protocol is determined to be unnecessary or ineffective, SMUD will assess whether a modification or replacement is merited.
 This plan will also help determine if more cost-effective measures would produce the same or improved results.

-2. SMUD
+2 SMUD